Pest description, crop damage and life history

 Generalist predators, such as lacewings, big eyed bugs, and damsel bugs, may prey on lygus bug nymphs.
 Parasitic wasps may also prey on lygus such as Peristenus spp.
 Conserve populations of these biological control agents by minimizing applications of broad-spectrum insecticides.

-Lygus are likely to move when other food sources become unsuitable.
+Lygus are likely to move when food sources become unsuitable.
 Common weeds that are good hosts of lygus bugs include pigweed, mustards, and wild radish.
-Mowed alfalfa fields nearby are commonly a source of large numbers of lygus bug adults.
+Mowed alfalfa fields nearby are commonly a source of large numbers of lygus bug adults moving into susceptible crops.
 There are a number of practices to reduce or control the movement of adults from alfalfa into nearby bean fields.
 These techniques leave uncut, tall alfalfa (attractive to lygus bug adults) within or near the cut area to serve as refugia for the insects.

 Management-chemical control: HOME USE

 Follow information given on the label about the timing and cutoff date for the particular vegetable you are spraying.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - kaolin-Applied as a spray to foliage and stems it acts as a repellent to some insect pests.
 Some formulations are OMRI-listed for organic use.